greyltc/android_external_sshfs/README.md

 ## How to build and install
 This module will build a single binary executable file: 'sshfs' that will be installed into /system/xbin on your device

 This was only tested under cyanogenmod cm-10.2.
-It'll probably work fine in other versions of CM, but probably not with other roms (because a glib dependency is satisfied by files in the Focal module, a CM app).
+It'll probably work fine in other roms so long as they have FUSE support.

 These steps assume: